microsoft/pgtester/README.md

     PgTester.new().exec('SELECT 3') { |result| expect(result.getvalue(0,0)).to eq("3") }
   end
 end
 ```

-## Contributing

-Pull requests are welcome!

 ## Tests

 You can run the tests by doing

 `bundle exec rspec`

+## Contributing

+Pull requests are welcome!

+This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
+For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.